JakePitman/chess_app/README.md

 ### Free Mode

 - [ ] Ensure no duplicate lines exist when making POST req (flatten & `===`)
-- [ ] Message board confirmation/ error message when making POST req
-- [ ] Reset gameClient & board on successful POST request

 ---

 ### Test Mode

 - [ ] Utilize message board when wrong move or completing line
-- [ ] Show hints on button press
 - [ ] Show OAM on button press

 ---

 ### List Mode

-- [ ] List all lines
-- [ ] Option to delete line
 - [ ] Option to play line (automatic moves)
-- [ ] Option to select/deselect lines for test mode (will need to add a `selected` field to db table)